How to make best use of the surgery

 Under 16 registration form (attached below)

 Newly registering patients will be asked to provide documentary evidence depending on their status, at the time of registration.

-Prescriptions may be ordered by any one of these means: post, e-mail, fax or by coming to the surgery – NOT by phone.
+Prescriptions may be ordered by any one of these means: post, e-mail, systemone online or by engage consult requets– NOT by phone for safety reasons.